yokuba/qr-key/README.md

 # qr-key
-A QR code reader and generator for Android devices
+A QR code reader for Android devices